Skip to content

 No Fear: The Danger of Sin in Your Heart

 What are you afraid of?
-What keeps you awake at night or sends you running with racing, beading sweat, and veins surging with adrenaline?
+What keeps you awake at night or surges your veins with adrenaline?

-A quick Google search of the most common phobias yields a CRAZY long list of fears so common they each have their own name.
+A quick internet search of the most common phobias yields a CRAZY long list of fears so common they have their own names.
 A few examples:

 • Ophidiophobia: fear of snakes